Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 - Which means "Tree" can be eliminated because it is objectively worse than the "Walkway".

+#### Takeaways
+It is key to recognize that the Pugh Chart does not make the final decision for the engineer.
+If a Pugh Chart made the decision for the user (mathematically, like the Pairwise Comparison Matrix) then there would be no point in hiring an engineer to make the decision.

 ## Representing [ꜛ](#table-of-contents)
 ---
 ---